 Can a 9th grader try-out for the JV/Varsity team?

 A 9th Grader cannot “try-out” to make the varsity team.
-We have had one freshman player – Beau Allen, who is currently playing in the NFL – play on the Varsity.
+We have had one freshman player – Beau Allen, who played for the Super Bowl champion Philadelphia Eagles – play on the Varsity.
 The coaching staff reserves the right to “pull up” a freshmen to play varsity football but would only happen in extremely rare circumstances.

 All 9th graders should plan on starting and playing the entire season with the 9th grade team.
 It is better for a player to play and help his team be successful than it is to be “pulled up” and only receive limited playing time.
 Therefore, we encourage all of our players to “shine where you are” and the promotion will come when the ability level meets the need of our program.